Designers across disciplines share strikingly similar approaches to the creative process, which we’ve mapped out as ‘the Double Diamond’.

 In order to discover which ideas are best, the creative process is iterative.
 This means that ideas are developed, tested and refined a number of times, with weak ideas dropped in the process.
 This cycle is an essential part of good design.

 Practical design methods – like user diaries, journey mapping and character profiles – move a project through the four phases of the Double Diamond.
+This forms part of our Framework for Innovation.

 Discover – The first quarter of the Double Diamond model covers the start of the project.
 Designers try to look at the world in a fresh way, notice new things and gather insights.